 Best Place to Sleep

-Since there is international tourism, as well as national tourism and tourists, range from backpackers to wealthy families, you’ll find accommodations for any taste and budget.
+Since there is international as well as national tourism, you’ll find accommodations for any taste and budget.

 A good option for those who want a bit of comfort combined with a relaxed atmosphere might be the beachfront Meritus Pelangi Resort*.